looooo/pastix/README.md

 ### Reporting an issue

 We strongly recommend all users to use the issue tracker to report any problems with the software, or for any feature request.
-We will try our best to answer them in a short timeframe.
+We will try our best to answer them in a short time frame.

 ### Contributions